Admission Requirements | AGM University

 General Requirements:

-Supporting Documentation for Doctoral Programs
+Supporting Documentation for Doctorate Degrees

 Applicants seeking admission to doctoral programs must meet the following guidelines to complete the doctoral student enrollment process: